hyperskill/intro-to-github/README.md

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

 By default, any repository has a branch called main that represents the actual version of a project.
 If you want to change some content in a repo, first, you need to create a new branch based on main to get an isolated snapshot of the project.
+Usually, a branch represents a feature or a fix that is being developed at the moment.
+It allows you to protect main from possible unwanted changes and to make a rollback.
+You can also create a new branch based on another branch (non-main) that is active.